megpay/megpay/README.md

 - 🔭 I’m currently working on a library to mess up clean data.
 For learning purposes!
 - 🌱 I’m currently learning how to efficiently get data from Snowflake.
-- ⚡ Fun fact: Opossums cannot carry rabies.
+- ⚡ Fun fact: Opossums rarely carry rabies.
 (Didn't say it would be a fun fact about me)

 <!--
 **megpay/megpay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.